emmt/YOIFITS/README.md

 ### Creating a new OI-FITS file

-In order to create a new OI-FITS file, you first create a new OI-FITS handle in Yorick, then you populate it with each datablocks and, finally, you save it to the disk.
+In order to create a new OI-FITS file, you first create a new OI-FITS handle in Yorick, then you populate it with datablocks and, finally, you save it to the disk.

 To create a new OI-FITS instance:
 ````